rdlauer/articles/kinvey/kotlin-sdk/post.md

-# First Class Kotlin Support Now Available in Progress Kinvey Android SDK
+# First Class Kotlin Support for Enterprise Java Mobile Developers

 When I think about [Progress Kinvey](https://www.progress.com/kinvey), I tend to skip over its standard backend capabilities and instead focus on the value-added features it provides to me, as an app developer (going above and beyond traditional serverless providers):